tkurtbond/tkurtbond.github.io/pages/roleplaying-games/index.rst

 and records, and a mailing list that was mostly used for scheduling games.

-I have written down some `incoherent thoughts on various matters <rpg- debates.html>`_ pertaining to roleplaying games.
+I have written down some `incoherent thoughts on various matters`__ pertaining to roleplaying games.

+__ rpg-debates.html